-A rough-around-the-edges country boy falls for the one woman who could make his dream…or break his heart.
+A rough-around-the-edges country boy falls for the one woman who could make his dream come true…or break his heart.

 Britt Steele is fiercely protective of what he loves.
 Even if it means putting his own ambitions aside.
 He’s worked too hard keeping a red wolf pack from extinction to let some city girl auction off their sanctuary.
 But Randi is no pushover.
 He’s watched—and wanted—her from behind a whiskey glass for months.
 She’s determined, much too tempting, and quickly turning Britt’s attempts at persuasion into seduction.
 And he’ll need every weapon in the Steele arsenal to change her mind.

 Miranda Shepherd’s bar is her passion, but money's flowing out faster than she can pour a drink.
 To save her business, Randi must sell her family’s land to the highest bidder.
 One man stands in her way: ruggedly sexy Britt Steele.
 The definition of strong and silent, Britt’s gruff exterior hides a raw vulnerability she’s aching to explore.
 Yet Randi knows all about sacrificing for your dreams—and isn’t willing to give up on hers so easily.
 Still, Britt’s heated caresses are all too convincing.